Admissions

 A: The Main Campus academic calendar can be found on the Office of the University Registrar’s website.

 A: Admitted students will register for classes in June.
-The program will contact students over the summer with registration instructions.
+The program will contact students over the summer to provide registration instructions.
 The schedule of classes is publicly listed on the University Registrar’s website.

 Q: Where can I find information about housing?

 A: Washington DC can be a challenging place to find suitable housing, so start your search early.
+Moreover, student housing for graduate students is limited.
 Contact the Off-Campus Housing Office in the Office of Neighborhood Life via email at guochrs@georgetown.edu or visit their website.

 Q: I didn’t receive a merit scholarship for the upcoming academic year, can I still receive program funding?